troystribling/BlueCap/README.md

 ### RawPairDeserializable Protocol

-The RawPairDeserializable protocol is defined by,
+The RawPairDeserializable is used to define a message that contains two values of different types and is defined by,

 ```swift
 public protocol RawPairDeserializable {